sdercolin/vlabeler/README.md

 - `K` or click the `Star` button in the entry title bar: Toggle the entry's `Starred` status
 - `L` or click the `Done` button in the entry title bar: Toggle the entry's `Done` status

+#### Settings for metadata

+You can customize the metadata display in `Settings` -> `Prefereneces` -> `Editor` -> `Metadata` to hide the items that you don't need.

+The `Done` status is by default automatically set when you edit any values in a entry.
+You can disable this behavior in the settings too.

 ## Multiple editing mode

 For labelers with `continuous: true` (currently only the sinsy lab labeler), you can switch between the normal editing